Patching for \'etale algebras and the period-index problem for higher degree Galois cohomology groups over Hensel semi-global fields: Introduction

 \end{theorem} In fact, the second part of the theorem holds over arbitrary fields.
-The approach for proving Theorem \ref{theorem2} is to construct ``local splitting fields'' and then use the patching result for \'etale algebras to obtain a splitting field over $F$.
-To check that a suitable subfield of the \'etale algebra constructed by patching is indeed a splitting field, we need a local-global principle for higher degree cohomology groups for which we prove in Section \ref{sec_lgp}.
+The approach for proving \Cref{theorem2} is to construct ``local splitting fields'' and then use the patching result for \'etale algebras to obtain a splitting field over~$F$.
+To check that a suitable subfield of the \'etale algebra constructed by patching is indeed a splitting field, we need a local-global principle for higher degree cohomology groups for which we prove in ~\Cref{sec_lgp}.

-The manuscript is organized as follows.
-Section \ref{sec_artin} recalls henselian rings and the Artin Approximation theorem.
-In Section \ref{patching} we introduce the field patching technique over Hensel semi-global fields.
-Section \ref{sec_lgp} provides a local-global principle for higher degree cohomology groups.
-We then apply this principle to the generalized period-index bound in Section \ref{sec_period}.
-In Section \ref{sec_non_prime}, we extend the bound to coefficient groups of non-prime orders.
+The manuscript is organized as follows. \Cref{sec:artin} recalls henselian rings and the Artin Approximation theorem.
+In \Cref{sec:patching}, we introduce the field patching technique over Hensel semi-global fields. \Cref{sec_lgp} provides a local-global principle for higher degree cohomology groups.
+We then apply this principle to the generalized period-index bound in \Cref{sec:period-index}.
+In \Cref{sec_non_prime}, we extend the bound to coefficient groups of non-prime orders.